UMCU-EpiLAB/umcuEpi_explainable_AI/README.md

-**This code supports the findings in the manuscript titled '_Explainable AI unveils (non-)epileptiform spectral powers in intraoperative electrocorticography_' by Hoogteijling et al.** Please cite this article for every work that uses code or data from this repository.
+**This code supports the findings in the manuscript titled '_Artificial intelligence for (non-)epileptic tissue detection from the intraoperative electrocorticogram_' by Hoogteijling et al.** Please cite this article for every work that uses code or data from this repository.

 ## 🛠 Python dependencies and packages
 The code was developed in Pyhton 3.9.2 using Spyder 4.2.1.